Ed. note: Flood's has closed.

 The drink list is extensive, with several specialty cocktails, wines, draft and canned beers, and a wide selection of spirits.
 I ordered the New York Sour ($13), with bourbon, lemon, simple syrup, and a red wine float, while my friends had a diminutive martini ($10) served in the sweetest little Nick and Nora glass and a Paloma ($14).

 The short menu contains 4 snacks, 5 small plates, 3 entrees, and 4 sides.
 We ordered half of them to share.

-The Welsh rarebit (aka cheese toast, $9) came on a thick slab of a dark, hearty bread, while the oysters "escargot" ($13) were pleasantly warmed with butter, garlic, and a jalapeno powder.
+The Welsh rarebit (aka cheese toast, $9) came on a thick slab of dark, hearty bread, while the oysters "escargot" ($13) was pleasantly warmed with butter, garlic, and a jalapeno powder.

 The Caesar salad ($12) was amazing—crunchy Romaine lettuce leaves showed with grated Parmesan, rustic, garlicky croutons, and an anchovy-heavy dressing.

 Our mains were the chicken schnitzel ($22) and the cheeseburger ($18), plus sides of creamed spinach ($8) and charred broccolini ($7).
 The schnitzel was crispy and moist inside, livened up with some hot sauce, salt, and lemon.
 The creamed spinach was my personal favorite, as it has been since childhood.